nge-layy/securewatch-soc/docs/phase-05/README.md

 ```

 ![Splunk capturing the sudo authentication failure](14-sudo-authentication-failure-splunk.jpg)
-*Screenshot placement: Splunk search `index=main source="/var/log/auth.log" sudo` showing the authentication-failure event alongside subsequent successful `sudo` activity, confirming both the mistake and the recovery were logged accurately.*
+*Screenshot: Splunk search `index=main source="/var/log/auth.log" sudo` showing the authentication-failure event alongside subsequent successful `sudo` activity, confirming both the mistake and the recovery were logged accurately.*

-**Lesson Learned:** This wasn't an attack, but it's a useful reminder that the same logging pipeline built to catch malicious activity also faithfully captures ordinary operator mistakes — which is exactly the intended behavior.
+**Lesson Learned:** This wasn't an attack, but it's a useful reminder that the same logging pipeline built to catch malicious activity also faithfully captures ordinary operator mistakes and which is exactly the intended behavior.
 It's also a small real-world reminder of why account lockout thresholds exist: even a legitimate, authorized user can trip one accidentally.

 ## Section 8 – Windows Log Collection (Work in Progress)

 Universal Forwarder installation on `win-client` has been started, but Windows log integration into Splunk is still under investigation.
-This section will be fully documented — including configuration steps, verification, and any issues encountered — once that work is complete.
+This section will be fully documented — including configuration steps, verification, and any issues encountered and once that work is complete.

 ## References